postgrespro/mmts/generations2.md

     /* record is message or full xact (prepare) for simplicity */ while (record = new record from stream) {
+      /*
+       * Doing this under GenLock each time is expensive; I think it is better
+       * to have maxnodes len array in shmem with recovery mode for each receiver,
+       * which can be checked out atomically without locks, similar to current recovery_count */ check whether our rcv_ctx.mode still apply, goto reconnect if not

       if record.type == ParallelSafe {
         if HandleParallelSafe(record)
           /*